-If you're familiar with a GPS - a global positioning system - unit that lets you know if you should turn left or right, you have an idea of what farmers have access to in the tractor cab.
+If you're familiar with GPS in your mobile phone or car's navigation system that lets you know if you should turn left or right, you have an idea of what farmers have access to in the tractor cab.

-What farmers use, however, is much more precise - from 6-7 inches while moving across a field all the way down to less than an inch accuracy.
+What farmers use, however, is much more precise - all the way down to less than an inch accuracy.
 This precision agriculture technology does more than just provide directions - it actually steers the tractor or harvesting equipment, keeping it on track while the farmer monitors the other pieces of technology and goings-on.
 It reduces overlaps in the field, which are wasteful because they use more seed and nutrients and require more passes in the tractor.